elementary-Inc/blog/_posts/2021/2021-12-21-elementary-os-6-1-available-now.md

 ## What's in a Name and Number?

-elementary OS 6.1 Jólnir takes the same foundation as Odin and elevates it to a new level of polish.
+elementary OS 6.1 Jólnir takes the same foundation as OS 6 Odin and elevates it to a new level of polish.
 Thanks to some great new tooling and release management processes at elementary, we've been able to make larger strides in less time than ever before.
-This release represents the sum of our work over the last several months as a single major update, but not an entirely new version—those usually come out every two years.
-We believe there's enough great new stuff here, however, that this release deserves its own name and identity.
+This release represents the sum of our work over the last several months as a single major update to the OS 6 series—and we believe there's enough great new stuff here that this release deserves its own name and identity.

 <figure class="constrained" markdown="1">
 ![elementary OS 6.1 Jólnir]( {{ page.image }})
 </figure>

 <aside markdown="1">
->Jólnir is the result of much improved processes at elementary, making larger strides in less time than ever before
+>OS 6.1 Jólnir is the result of much improved processes at elementary, making larger strides in less time than ever before
 </aside>

 We always name our releases after mythological beings and deities, and Jólnir is no different.
 Jólnir is the name for Odin as he relates to the Yuletide and is one of the original inspirations for Father Christmas—or Santa Claus.